 Specificity

 Specificity, as a statistical term, refers to the proportion of correctly identified negatives (e.g., percentage of healthy people correctly identified as not having the condition).
-Perfect specificity would mean that the measure recognizes all actual negatives (e.g., all healthy people recognized as healthy).
+Perfect specificity would mean the measure recognizes all actual negatives (e.g., all healthy people recognized as healthy).
 See also Sensitivity.

 Stratification